 Marriage of Thomas and Margaret) pushed to third in the short term.
 BTW, for an update, see this post (Margaret anew) in which we address the issue of Margaret as the mother of the Gardner children.
 The new post (The Gardiner that was) at the top deals with a bit of research that covers several topics and has been an interesting introduction to things not considered before.

 Its theme goes with the 'All things Gardner' focus that has New England as the center from which the American experience expanded.
 If one allows that Virginia, and it surrounds, was New England, then that does cover the majority of the case.
-As we have also touched, and will continue to do so, on the Native experience, that of the southeast and the west, principally the Spanish territory.
+As we have also touched, and will continue to do so, on the American Indian experience, that of the southeast and the west, principally the Spanish territory.
 We got acquainted with the sea-based life of the time.
 As usual, more general things come to fore, such as there being a social media even then.
 It was wind-driven and ought to give us an endless amount of research topics.